minimo6caracteres/tyron/community/README.md

 :recycle: To use profits to work to mitigate global warming

-As a nonprofit & open organization :high_brightness:
+As a **socialøkonomisk virksomhed**, a nonprofit & open organization :high_brightness:

 > :zap: Meritocracy :zap: no matter your background or technical expertise, **your input is valuable**, so please share your ideas, suggestions, questions, etc.